-Automotive antifreeze, kidney dialysis and using rock salt to make ice cream all depend upon the colligative properties of solutions, which are the physical properties of solutions, ones that depend only on the ratio of the number of particles of solute and solvent (e.g., salt in water) in solution and not on the identity of the solute.
+Automotive antifreeze, kidney dialysis and using rock salt to make ice cream don’t seem like they would have anything in common.
+But they all depend upon the colligative properties of solutions.
+These properties are the physical properties of solutions that depend only on the ratio of the number of particles of solute and solvent (e.g., salt in water) in solution and not on the identity of the solute.

 This presumes the solute is non-volatile, that is, it has a low vapor pressure at room temperature.
 A volatile solute with a lower boiling point than the solvent may actually depress the boiling point.
 Benzene is an example of a volatile organic compound (VOC).

 The freezing point of a solution will be lower than that of the pure solvent.
 Freezing point is the temperature at which a liquid becomes solid at 1 atmosphere.
 Freezing point depression means the freezing temperature lowers.
 This means the liquid must be colder to achieve freezing.
 The reason this occurs is because the presence of a solute introduces more disorder to the system than was present with just the solvent molecules.
 Therefore, the mixture must be colder to overcome the effects of the more disordered system.

 A practical application of this colligative property is automotive antifreeze.
 The freezing point of a 50/50 solution of ethylene glycol (CH2(OH)CH2(OH)) is -33 degrees Celsius (-27.4 degrees Fahrenheit), compared with 0 degrees Celsius (32 degrees Fahrenheit).
 Antifreeze is added to a car’s radiator so that the car must be exposed to much lower temperatures before the water in the car’s system freezes.